Ayesha Curry: Personal life

 On July 30, 2011, she married NBA player Stephen Curry.
-The two had met in a church youth group in Charlotte when they were 15 and 14 years old.
-They did not start dating until years later when Ayesha was pursuing her acting career in Hollywood and Stephen was visiting for an awards show.
-Ayesha soon moved back to Charlotte close to where Stephen was playing college basketball at Davidson College.
+The two met in a church youth group in Charlotte when they were teenagers and began dating years later while Ayesha was pursuing acting in Hollywood and Stephen was visiting for an awards show.
+Ayesha soon moved back to Charlotte, close to where Stephen was playing college basketball at Davidson College.
 Together, they have four children.